 Tom Hardwick is a trainee solicitor at Wesley Gryk Solicitors.
 Tom read International History and International Politics at the University of Sheffield.
 He was awarded a BA degree in 2008.
 He went on to obtain a Graduate Diploma in Law from The College of Law.
 He started working as a paralegal at Wesley Gryk Solicitors in August 2011.
 For most of his time at the firm he has worked directly with Wesley Gryk.
 Tom is currently studying the Legal Practice Course part-time while working at Wesley Gryk Solicitors.
 He expects to qualify as a solicitor in early 2015.

-Emily Heinrich is a trainee solicitor at Wesley Gryk Solicitors.
-Emily studied on the International Baccalaureate programme in The Netherlands and speaks Dutch.
-She read Law at the University of Surrey and was awarded her undergraduate degree in 2007.
-Emily continued her legal education at the University of Surrey, graduating with an LLM in International Law, for which she was awarded a Distinction.
-Her master's dissertation, titled "Universalism and Cultural Relativism: In Search of Reconciliation", focused on the development of international human rights, a subject in which she retains an active interest.
+Emily Heinrich has been with the firm since 2009 and qualified as a Solicitor in early 2015.
+Emily studied on the International Baccalaureate programme in The Netherlands and went on to read Law at the University of Surrey where she was awarded her undergraduate degree in 2007.
+Emily continued her legal education at the University of Surrey, graduating with a Masters in International Law, for which she was awarded a Distinction.
+Her LLM dissertation, titled "Universalism and Cultural Relativism: In Search of Reconciliation", focused on the development of international human rights, a subject in which she retains an active interest.
 Emily completed her Legal Practice Course at the College of Law, Guildford.
-She joined the firm as a paralegal in 2009 and expects to qualify as a solicitor in 2014.

 Chambers Guide to the Legal Profession ranks Wesley Gryk Solicitors LLP equal first amongst personal immigration practices in London.
 Wesley Gryk, Alison Hunter, Barry O'Leary and Tim Barnden are all named as leading individual practioners.

 If you think we can help